FintechZoom.com Crypto Wallet Review: Secure Storage for Digital Assets

 Accessible through your browser, web wallets are usually provided by exchanges or third-party services.

-• Pros: Extremely convenient, often integrated with trading platforms; good for frequent trading.
+• Pros: Extremely convenient, often integrated with trading platforms; suitable for frequent trading.

 • Cons: Keys are often stored by the provider, making you dependent on them; there is a risk of exchange hacks.